wenhangao21/ICLR25-CROP/README.md

 The data used in this paper can be downloaded [here](https://drive.google.com/drive/folders/1OK3VNzrAKS6vEqwo69UMdOc_DAtnRpMl?usp=sharing).
 The descriptions and usage are provided in their respective sections under `original_code_and_trained_models`.

-The Darcy flow data can be downloaded [here](https://drive.google.com/file/d/1Z1uxG9R8AdAGJprG5STcphysjm56_0Jf/view?usp=sharing), which is uploaded by the authors of FNO [2].
+The Darcy flow data (non-linear mapping) can be downloaded [here](https://drive.google.com/file/d/1Z1uxG9R8AdAGJprG5STcphysjm56_0Jf/view?usp=sharing), which is uploaded by the authors of FNO [2].

 **All PDE data are adopted from previously established open-source datasets or generated using publicly available scripts.
 Please see Appendix D of the paper for details.**